belindamo/derp/section_notes/02-lit-review.md

-* Research more to figureif all 1 dimensional projections are Gaussian, then the original multivariate distribution is also Gaussian
+* Research more to figure out this: if all 1 dimensional projections are Gaussian, then the original multivariate distribution is also Gaussian
+*

 # Literature Review: Distribution Enforcement via Random Probe and Distribution Nudging